 The purpose of the code of conduct is:

-- Ensure considerate use between those undertaking licensed professional dog walking activities in the park and other park users.
+- Ensure considerate use between those undertaking licensed commercial dog walking activities in the park and other park users.

 - To protect the parks and their wildlife.